 A 2000 Transit Protocol that provides clear and transparent rules for energy transit flows was signed.
 Included are:

 - Prompt and effective dispute settlement

-Russia has been a challenge in that it is the major exporter of natural gas to Europe, and it asserts that its own Internal Energy Market rules prevail over the ECT transit provisions.
+Russia has been a challenge because it is the major exporter of natural gas to Europe, and it asserts that its internal Energy Market rules prevail over the ECT transit provisions.
 This has delayed the effective implementation of the transit protocol.